PepsiCo’s first premium water to make appearance

 The problem with run-of-the-mill bottled waters, however, is that people tend to just buy whatever’s cheapest.
 Coke’s Dasani and Pepsi’s Aquafina, for example, don’t exactly have sexy images that make people willing to pay more for them.
 So the companies are focusing on brands they can market as being premium, thus commanding higher prices.

-PepsiCo, which is based in Purchase, N.Y., says it hasn’t yet determined pricing for the 1 liter bottles.
+PepsiCo, which is based in Purchase, New York, says it hasn’t yet determined pricing for the water.
 But competing brands can sell for $2 a bottle or more.

 The company’s entry into the premium water segment comes well after rival Coca-Cola bought Smartwater in 2007.
 For the first half of last year, Smartwater’s sales volume rose 16 percent, according to the industry tracker Beverage Digest.